Lisa McVey

-Lisa McVey Noland (born March 1967) is an American police officer, school resource officer, and motivational speaker from Tampa, Florida.
-At age 17, she was abducted by Bobby Joe Long, a serial killer and rapist who sexually assaulted and murdered ten women in the Tampa Bay area in 1984.
-McVey was one of Long's last victims and the information she provided to police led to his capture.
-A few years after her ordeal, McVey began to pursue a career in law enforcement.
+Lisa McVey (born March 1967) is a retired American Hillsborough County School Resource Deputy, published author and motivational speaker from Tampa, Florida.
+At age seventeen, she was abducted by Bobby Joe Long, a serial killer and rapist who sexually assaulted and murdered at least ten women in the Tampa Bay area in 1984.
+McVey was Long's last victim, and the information she provided to police both led to his capture and inspired her 30 year career in law enforcement.